jploskonka/jploskonka.github.io/content/post/continous_delivery_hugo_circleci.md

 title: Continuous delivery of Hugo with Docker, CircleCI and Github Pages.
 description: Guide showing how to setup continuous delivery for Hugo project with Docker and CircleCI.
 keywords: Hugo, gohugo, hugo circleci, hugo continuous delivery, hugo with docker, hugo circleci docker, hugo circle docker
-draft: true
 date: 2018-01-11
 ---

 I'm huge fan of [Hugo](https://gohugo.io/) - static site generator written in Go.
 It powers this blog and it became my go to tool for statically generated webpages.
-I also like [Github Pages](https://pages.github.com/) as place to host such projects for it's simplicity and I'm using Github anyway so I don't need to setup separate service for hosting.
+I like [Github Pages](https://pages.github.com/) as place to host such projects for it's simplicity and I'm using Github anyway so I don't need to setup separate service for hosting.
 I'm also big fan of automating boring and repetitive tasks and deploying project to Github Pages definitely is not